-To use, dip the tip of the precision flat angled brush in the foundation cream and apply carefully under your eyes and around your nose.
-This will do an amazing job in covering those blemishes.
+To use, dip the tip of the precision flat-angled brush in the foundation cream and apply carefully under your eyes and around your nose.
+This will do an amazing job of covering those blemishes.
 You can also use it to apply your foundation in other crevices.

 Precision Tapered Foundation Brush